 Any personal injury accident can result in major injuries, which means major expenses for the victim.
-If those injuries are burns, they can change someone’s life forever—leaving the sufferer with ongoing pain and irreversible disfigurement.
-The result can be lifelong physical and emotional pain that no victim should have to bear without compensation.
+Furthermore, if those injuries are burns, they can change someone’s life forever, leaving the sufferer with ongoing pain and irreversible disfigurement.
+The result can be lifelong physical and emotional pain that no victim should bear without compensation.

 If you or a loved one has suffered third-degree burns after an accident in Georgia, here’s what you need to know about your next steps, possible settlement amounts, and when it’s appropriate to pursue a lawsuit with a burn injury lawyer.

 Even if an accident is mild, burns can cause permanent damage to you and your well-being.
 Your skin is your first defense system, protecting your entire body from harm.
-When it suffers damage, the results can be catastrophic, potentially leading to scarring, infections, breathing issues, chronic pain, and movement limitations.
+However, the results can be catastrophic when it suffers damage, potentially leading to scarring, infections, breathing issues, chronic pain, and movement limitations.
 At worst, burns can even kill someone.

-If you were the victim in an accident that led to third-degree burns, you need a good personal injury lawyer who can help ensure you get the financial recovery needed to account for your costs and suffering.
+If you were the victim of an accident that led to third-degree burns, you need an excellent personal injury lawyer who can help ensure you get the financial recovery required to account for your costs and suffering.

 to find a John Foy office near you

-And, as with all personal injuries in Georgia, you have the right to make a claim for recovery from the person whose negligence led to your burn injuries.
-Depending on how your accident occurred, this negligent person or party could be a boss or business owner, homeowner, a product manufacturer another driver, or someone else who was not fulfilling their duty of care to protect others from harm.
+And, as with all personal injuries in Georgia, you have the right to claim recovery from the person whose negligence led to your burn injuries.
+Depending on how your accident occurred, this negligent person or party could be a boss or business owner, homeowner, a product manufacturer, another driver, or someone else who was not fulfilling their duty of care to protect others from harm.